Hydrocortisone Cream

 Wash your hands thoroughly before applying the cream.

 Squeeze out a small amount of cream onto your fingertip.
-Gently spread a thin and even layer of Hydrocortisone cream over the affected area until it has soaked in to the skin.
-Do not rub the cream hard into the skin, as this can irritate the skin.
+Gently spread a thin, even layer of Hydrocortisone cream over the affected area until it has been absorbed into the skin.
+Do not rub the cream too hard into the skin, as this can irritate it.

-Apply the cream to all affected areas of skin as advised by your doctor/pharmacist.
+Apply the cream to all affected areas of skin as directed by your doctor or pharmacist.
 Do not apply the cream to any part of the skin that is not affected.

-Unless you have applied Hydrocortisone Cream affected skin on your hands, wash your hands after using Hydrocortisone Cream.
+Unless you have applied Hydrocortisone Cream to the affected skin on your hands, wash your hands after using it.

 You should aim to apply the cream at the same time(s) every day.
 Always follow the directions on your prescription carefully and ask your doctor or pharmacist to explain any part you do not understand.